yuchehuang/Multi-threading/README.md

 ## Result

-The following figure illustrates the
+The following figure illustrates the matrix multiplication is complemented by only one thread and took up approximately 4 sec to finish the task

 ![alt text](https://github.com/yuchehuang/Multi-threading/blob/master/picture/1_thread_%20size_1000.jpg)